All Episodes

 Strawberries in winter is a really great example of modern luxury.

-So while you're surrounded by snow, there's strawberries.
+So while you're surrounded by snow, they're strawberries.

 There's also greenhouses, but not really where they're making them.